 - Saya's route in Little Busters! opens with her attempting to murder Riki multiple times, and getting very close to managing it.
 None of the other characters seem to consider this any more than a tasteless prank.
 He won't actually die permanently, since this is in the dream world, but he doesn't know that and everyone else is keeping up the masquerade.
 What makes this especially out of place is that the whole game is based around how difficult it is to deal with the death of a loved one - in fact, the whole reason anything in the game happened at all is because Kyousuke knew Riki and Rin would be completely devastated by his, Masato's, and Kengo's death, and the whole game revolves around helping them to accept that their friends' death doesn't have to ruin their lives forever.
 Though apparently when it's Riki, it's not that important...?

 - Carmilla The Series episode 20 has Laura interrupt Carmilla's telling of her Dark and Troubled Past with a puppet show ("This is flashback material!").
 She stops however when the story gets really bleak.

-- Homestar Runner is a fairly clean show (for a web-toon at least) but in one Strong Bad email while Stong Bad is listing off Cereals named after Sound effects the last one is "Gunshots in a Crowded Mall".
+- Homestar Runner is a fairly child-friendly (for a web-toon at least) but in one Strong Bad email while Stong Bad is listing off Cereals named after sound effects, the last one is "Gunshots in a Crowded Mall".